Universal Studios to launch first China theme park in Beijing

-BEIJING Universal Studios said on Monday it had sealed an agreement to open a $3.3 billion (2.05 billion pound) theme park in Beijing, the culmination of a 13-year effort to enter China's fast-growing entertainment market.
+BEIJING Universal Studios said on Monday it had sealed an agreement to open a $3.3 billion theme park in Beijing, the culmination of a 13-year effort to enter China's fast-growing entertainment market.

 U.S. theme park operators are rushing to build in China, which has few high quality parks but where park revenues have been growing rapidly as city dwellers spend more on entertainment and travel.

-The Beijing Universal theme park, to be developed with the state firm Beijing Tourism Group Co, will have China-themed attractions in addition to well known ones based on Western brands like the Harry Potter series.
+The Beijing Universal theme park, to be developed with the state firm Beijing Tourism Group Co [BJTGP.UL], will have China-themed attractions in addition to well known ones based on Western brands like the Harry Potter series.

 Tom Williams, chief executive of Universal Parks and Resorts, told a news conference in Beijing that the park would also aim to draw visitors from outside China, while Hollywood director Steven Spielberg said on video that he would be participating in its design.